 3. ComfyUI

 ComfyUI is the go-to platform for complex image generation workflows.
 Its graph-based interface lets you wire together Stable Diffusion checkpoints, LoRA models, ControlNet preprocessors, and post-processing nodes into pipelines that produce consistent results.
-The model chaining approach is what makes it powerful.
+The model chaining approach is what makes it powerful for multi-step diffusion setups.

 ComfyUI is fully open source and free.
 You supply your own GPU hardware or rent cloud GPUs.
 The main cost is infrastructure.